dunxen/lofi-lightning/README.md

 If you've never used Rust before, you'll need a Rust toolchain.
 The easiest way to manage Rust toolchains is via https://rustup.rs.
 If (rightfully so) you don't feel comfortable directly executing the response of a curl, install rustup through your package manager of choice.
-You'll need at least Rust version 1.75 to work with LDK Node.
+You'll need at least Rust version 1.85 to work with LDK Node with edition 2024.

 ### Clone this repository